Advanced Solid State Physics

 \begin{equation} i \hbar \frac{d}{dt} e^{i\vec{k}\cdot\vec{a}} = -(F_xa_x+F_ya_y+F_za_z)e^{i\vec{k}\cdot\vec{a}}. \end{equation}

-The external force will cause the momentum of the electron to change so $\vec{k}$ will be time dependent.
+The external force will cause the momentum of the electron to change so $\vec{k}$ will be time-dependent.
 Performing the differentiation with respect to time,

 \begin{equation} - \hbar \left(\frac{dk_x}{dt} a_x + \frac{dk_y}{dt} a_y +\frac{dk_z}{dt} a_z\right) e^{i\vec{k}\cdot\vec{a}} = -(F_xa_x+F_ya_y+F_za_z)e^{i\vec{k}\cdot\vec{a}}. \end{equation} \begin{equation} \label{cm} \hbar \frac{d\vec{k}}{dt} = \vec{F}_{\text{ext}}. \end{equation}